issp-center-dev/mVMC/doc/en/standard.rst

    **Type :** int-type (must be specified)

-   **Description :** The number of itenerant electrons.
+   **Description :** The number of itinerant electrons.
 It is the sum of the :math:`\uparrow` and :math:`\downarrow` electrons.

 -  ``NVMCCalMode``